-If both spouses can agree a financial settlement out of court it will save a lot of time, money and not to mention, stress.
-If they are not able to resolve financial matters out of court, then one spouse will need to initiate financial remedy proceedings.
+If you are not able to resolve financial matters out of court, then you or your spouse will need to initiate financial remedy proceedings.

 Mediation Information Assessment Meeting (MIAM)

 When applying to the courts for financial remedy, in most cases the courts will need to see evidence that you have attended a MIAM to determine whether mediation is appropriate in your case.
 Mediation is a voluntary process, so you are not required to attend mediation with your former spouse if you do not wish to do so.
 However you must at least attend a MIAM to demonstrate to the Court that you have considered resolving your dispute by way of mediation.